red-gate/level-up-academy/networking/_labs/exercise1.md

 PS C:\Users\rgadmin>
 ```

 On Windows, the `ping` command will send 4 requests out and wait for their replies.
-For each one it will show you how long the reply took which is indicated by the `time<1ms` bit of the output above.
+For each one, it will show you how long the reply took which is indicated by the `time<1ms` bit of the output above.

-At the end there's some summary information showing how many packets were sent, received, lost and then a % lost figure.
+Lastly, there's some summary information showing how many packets were sent, received, lost and then a % lost figure.
 There's also some statistical information on minimum, maximum and average response times.

 Trying pinging something on the internet, such as `www.google.com` and see how that output differs?

 Note that on Linux, the `ping` command will continue until you stop it with `ctrl+c`.
 You can achieve something similar on Windows with the `-t` flag, e.g. `ping -t 192.168.30.30`.
-This can be useful if you want to observe response times over a long period of time.
+This can be useful if you want to observe response times over a long period.

-Second, you shuld find that pings to the second set of IPs fail.
+Second, you should find that pings to the second set of IPs fail.

 ```
 PS C:\Users\rgadmin> ping 192.168.10.10